Arrive in Christchurch, New Zealand’s Garden City. Collect your rental car from the airport, discover the city or relax in your accommodation.

 Today, join the Taieri Gorge Railway for one of the world’s great train trips, an experience not to be missed.
 Departing from Dunedin’s beautiful railway station, the Taieri Gorge Railway begins its scenic journey into some of New Zealand’s most rugged, ever-changing scenery.
 The train travels into the Taieri Gorge, a narrow and deep canyon carved out over aeons by the ancient Taieri River.
 The train negotiates the gorge with ease as it travels through ten tunnels and over countless bridges and viaducts.
 The train will stop or slow down at various scenic points along the way, and you will get the chance to take photos or disembark to look around.
 Stand on the open-air platforms while the train moves, or enjoy a quiet drink and food from the onboard café while the train manager tells the story of the nature and history of the area.

 Driving time Dunedin to Te Anau 290 km / 180 miles, 4 hours

 Relax and take in the views of heartland New Zealand while you travel to Te Anau.
-In the afternoon, relax in Te Anau and discover the gateway to Fiordland National Park.
+Nestled on the edge of a lake, the picturesque township of Te Anau is the main visitor base for the glacier-carved wilderness that is Fiordland National Park.